MichDeRoanne/Data_Streaming/README.md

 The aim of this project is to process logs from an Nginx server.

-The logs will be processed via a route that includes a producer and two consumers, which will insert the processed and cleaned logs into specific tables in the database.
+The logs will be processed via a route that includes a producer and two consumers, which will insert the processed and cleaned logs into specific tables in .csv file.

 ## Required